JordanMcAlpine1/LinuxServerHardening/README.md

 ### Staff List and Position Updates

-Below is the current list of employees, their employment status, and actions required:
+Below is the current list of employees and their employment status

 | Employee Name | Employment Status     |
 |---------------|-----------------------|